Skip to content

 What is a Horse Health Day?

 The BHS Horse Care & Welfare team is available to visit any livery yard or riding school (BHS Approved or non-approved), colleges or equestrian centres with our healthcare vehicle and weighbridge.
-Horses will be weighed with a weigh tape and on the weighbridge.
+The BHS team member will work directly with the owner or carer and their horse on an individual basis.
+The horse will be weighed using a weightape and then on the weighbridge.

-We’ll work directly with owners/carers and practically demonstrate how to fat score their horse, so they can then continue to assess their horse with more confidence in the future.
+We’ll work directly with owners/carers and practically demonstrate how to fat score their horse (also known as body condition scoring), so they can then continue to assess their horse with more confidence in the future.
 We provide tailored advice about weight management options and additional ongoing support is available to help with a horse’s targeted weight management plan.

-We also run sessions at riding club and pony club camps to help educate and support the next generation – including presentations (if time allows) and fun interactive games such as ‘guess the weight of the pony’.
+We also run sessions at riding club and pony club camps to help educate and support the next generation, which can include presentations (if time allows) and fun interactive games such as ‘guess the weight of the pony’.

 Horse owners are advised to wear appropriate PPE (riding hat and gloves) with the horse presented in a bridle for extra control if needed.